 Early treatment is the key to controlling fire ants — and aggressive measures are needed once the large mounds appear.
 If you live in an area where fire ants are an issue, be on the lookout for the FIRST SIGN of activity.
 Fire ant activity is strongest during the cooler months when ants are mating and migrating to form new colonies.
 This activity typically happens twice per year, in the spring and the fall.
 It is best to apply fire ant baits immediately once you see any activity.

-When you do see activity, apply a fire ant product like Spectracide® Fire Ant Killer plus Preventer Bait Once & Done!™.
-This product is safe for pets and children, both can re-enter treated areas immediately after application.
+When you do see activity, apply a fire ant product that is safe for pets and children, and allows re-entry to treated areas immediately after application.
 Just keep them away from any mounds.

 If used properly, Spectracide® Fire Ant Killer plus Preventer Bait Once & Done!™ should only need to be applied once per fire ant season to keep your lawn fire ant-free.
 Bait insecticides kill more thoroughly with fewer chemicals, but they need more time until the foraging ants return to the colony to feed the queen.
 After 48 hours, any surviving ants will have taken the bait deep down into the mound to feed the queen and colony.
 For fewer fire ants next spring, apply fire ant baits in the fall.
 Fall applications work to reduce fire ant populations over the winter.